native-land-digital/next-nld/README.md

 Optimizing:
 - Should the site open stuff in a new window?
 Or open in the same window?
-- Cleanups in Kysely connection, moving more fully to Kysely
+- Cleanups in Kysely connection, moving more fully to Kysely for cleaner queries
 - Ensuring Cloudfront CDN is written for uploaded images
-- Reducing geocode endpoint to 3 characters needed
-- User pagination
 - Improving mobile app fetch for resources (endpoint provides ALL data which is too much)

 Aspirational: